Twelve Labors of Hercules

 Hercules is a Roman god and a hero.
 He is the son of Jupiter (Zeus) and Alcmene (a mortal).
 In Greek mythology, Hercules is equivalent to the demigod and hero Heracles.
-Similar to his father, Zeus, Hercules possessed extraordinary and god-like powers.
+Similar to his father, Zeus, Hercules possessed extraordinary strength and god-like powers.

-His sheer strength was unmatched and far beyond any man of his days, according ancient Greek myths.
+His sheer strength was unmatched and far beyond any man of his days, according to ancient Greek myths.
 With these semi-divine powers, Hercules embarked on several arduous and extremely risky adventures.
 He was a multi-talented man with contradictory features.
 This enabled different artists to choose their own way of depicting him in their artworks.
-Symbolically, Hercules (a god of strength and heroes) is represented by a club, bow and arrow, and a Nemean lion.
+Symbolically, Hercules (a god of strength and heroes) is represented by a club, bow and arrow, and the Nemean lion.

-Twelve Labors of Hercules | Image: The bronze statue of Hercules.
+Twelve Labors of Hercules | Image: Bronze statue of Hercules

-Hercules’ name is typically associated with the 12 very great, but extremely difficult adventures.
-The adventures were described as the twelve impossible labors.
-Although, the list of the Twelve Labors of Hercules varies slightly across different societies, the generally accepted version of the order of Hercules’ list of labors is as follows:
+Although, the list of the Twelve Labors of Hercules varies slightly across different myths, the generally accepted version of the order of Hercules’ list of labors is as follows:

 Slaughtered the Nemean Lion